Mark Felt: Trial and conviction

 To not take action against these people and know of a bombing in advance would simply be to stick your fingers in your ears and protect your eardrums when the explosion went off and then start the investigation.

 Griffin Bell, the Attorney General in the Jimmy Carter administration, directed investigation of these cases.
-On April 10, 1978, a federal grand jury charged Felt, Miller, and Gray with conspiracy to violate the constitutional rights of U.S. citizens by searching their homes without warrants.
+On April 10, 1978, a federal grand jury charged Felt, Miller, and Gray with conspiracy to violate the constitutional rights of US citizens by searching their homes without warrants.

 The indictment charged violations of Title 18, Section 241 of the United States Code and stated Felt and the others:

 Did unlawfully, willfully, and knowingly combine, conspire, confederate, and agree together and with each other to injure and oppress citizens of the United States who were relatives and acquaintances of the Weatherman fugitives, in the free exercise and enjoyments of certain rights and privileges secured to them by the Constitution and the laws of the United States of America.

 Felt told his biographer Ronald Kessler: "I was shocked that I was indicted.
 You would be too if you did what you thought was in the best interests of the country and someone on technical grounds indicted you."

 Felt, Gray, and Miller were arraigned in Washington, D.C., on April 20.
 Seven hundred current and former FBI agents were outside the courthouse applauding the "Washington Three", as Felt referred to himself and his colleagues in his memoir.
 Gray's case did not go to trial and was dropped by the government for lack of evidence on December 11, 1980.